Frank Nicklin: Premiership

-In the ensuing 3 Augu57st election, every QLP MP faced an ALP challenger, while every ALP MP faced a QLP challenger.
-This created dozens of three-cornered contests, and the two Labor factions could not direct preferences to each other even if they'd wanted to do so.
+In the ensuing election on 3 August 1957, every QLP MP faced an ALP challenger, while every ALP MP faced a QLP challenger.
+This created dozens of three-cornered contests.

-Taking advantage of the split in the Labor vote, Nicklin's Country-Liberal coalition came to power with 42 seats – the first non-Labor Government since 1932.
+Taking advantage of the split in the Labor vote, Nicklin's Country-Liberal coalition won a decisive victory with 42 seats – the first non-Labor victory since 1932.
 The two Labor factions won only 31 seats between them.
 Nicklin was the first of six consecutive Country/National Party leaders to become Premier.

 Nicklin's first priority was to reverse the zonal electoral system in favour of his Government.
 Nicklin's redistribution was fairer than Hanlon's, but it still favoured the Country Party.
 The far-western region went down from five seats to three, and the provincial cities (which had traditionally voted ALP) were separated from their hinterlands, in which new Country Party seats were created.
 As a result, Liberals gained new seats in Brisbane, and in return they agreed not to contest the zonal electoral system, despite the fact that it allowed the Country Party to be the senior coalition partner even if it won fewer votes than the Liberal Party (which it did after 1966).
 Another electoral reform in the form of compulsory preferential voting was introduced in 1960, when it became clear that the QLP no longer posed a threat, and that QLP voters were likely to give their preferences to a Country-Liberal coalition over the ALP in any event.
 Largely on the strength of QLP preferences, the Coalition scored a healthy four-seat swing in the 1960 state election—the first time since 1912 that a non-Labor government had been reelected.
 The QLP eventually became the Queensland branch of the Democratic Labor Party.